AI-Hypercomputer/JetStream/benchmarks/README.md

 ## Benchmark warmup mode

-With warmup for the JetStream server, the benchmark would produce better performance.
-We currently support `sampled` and `full` warmup mode. `sampled` mode would warmup up the JetStream server with bucket sampled requests from the input requests; `full` mode would warmup up the JetStream server with the input requests.
+The benchmark has better performance if it first conducts a warmup of the JetStream server.
+We currently support `sampled` and `full` warmup modes. `full` mode would warmup up the JetStream server with all the input requests. `sampled` mode would warmup up the JetStream server with a sampling of the input requests across different bucket sizes of input lengths.

 Example to run benchmark with `full` warmup mode:
 ```